pycontribs/jira/docs/index.rst

-.. jira-python documentation master file, created by sphinx-quickstart on Thu May  3 17:01:50 2012.
+.. jira-python documentation main file, created by sphinx-quickstart on Thu May  3 17:01:50 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.